 “Any task or job performed by the freelancer is called freelance work”.
 Many organizations and clients prefer freelancers to perform some part of the main job to reduce the overall cost.

-How freelancers earn salary?
+How do freelancers earn a salary?

 There is a short-term or long-term contract or agreement between the freelancer and the client.
 Freelancers accept payment in return for providing a service or product that the client agreed upon.
 For example, if I hired a photographer to take new headshots for me, I could pay a freelancer for that session and that would be the end of it.

 Sometimes people pay freelancers to work a set number of hours per week or per month.
 This arrangement is often referred to as a “retainer”.
 A retainer refers to when you retain the services or right to someone’s time.
 A lot of legal professionals work on retainer.
-Every month, they bill a set amount of time to the client, regardless of whether that full time is used or not.
+Every month, they bill a set amount of time to the client, regardless of whether that full-time is used or not.

 How many freelancers are there?

-According to the research published in 2019, 57 million Americans out of which 53% of workers aged 18-22 are freelancing.
+According to research published in 2019, 57 million Americans out of which 53% of workers aged 18-22 are freelancing.

-Especially, after the spread of corona globally, people are getting fired and forced to work from home, pay cuts, and a lot more were happening and that’s when people have started thinking about the passive source of income to meet their expenses.
+Especially, after the spread of corona globally, people are getting fired and forced to work from home, pay cuts, and a lot more were happening and that’s when people started thinking about a passive source of income to meet their expenses.
 Everybody is talking about freelancing and freelance business more than ever before.

 Nowadays, everyone is looking to generate passive income and freelancing is adopted by many as a passive source to meet the shortcomings of the main source of income.
 Online freelancing and freelancing platforms had gained unusual popularity among the youth and jobless people during the last few years.